 EVM was first adopted by the United States Department of Defense in 1967 and today is at the heart of the project control systems, for example, by the governments of the UK, USA and Australia, to help manage the performance of contractors engaged on major development contracts.
-It is also widely used in other industries such as Construction and Oil & Gas, and many others today in the UK and elsewhere.
+It is also widely used in other industries such as Construction, Oil & Gas and many others today in the UK and elsewhere.

 The following shows the basics of how EV works in practice, using a simple one task example:

-Imagine we have a summary task (made up of a number of activities) with a budget of 1000 hours to design a new widget, which we also expect to take 12 weeks to complete.
-At the end of week 6, we planned to have completed 55% (by effort) of the activities within the task, as we estimated those activities to consume 550 hours of our total budget – and those hours could be translated into cost (£ or $) data using average cost rates (this is what is referred to as planned value or BCWS).
+Imagine we have a summary task (made up of a number of activities) with a budget of 1000 hours to design a new widget, which we expect to take 12 weeks to complete.
+At the end of week 6, we planned to have completed 55% (by effort) of the activities within the task, as we estimated those activities to consume 550 hours of our total task budget.
+Those hours could also be translated into cost (£ or $) data using average cost rates (this is what is referred to as planned value or BCWS).

 At the end of week 6: